compstorylab/py-allotax/README.md

     <summary>Click for Python virtual environment instructions</summary>

     - Navigate to ('change directory' with `cd`) the folder where your coding or related work lives.
 These instructions will create a folder here containing your environment, `env`.
 Inside the folder, python’s virtual environment library, `venv`, will create files and download libraries.
 Each time you activate this environment, you have access to its libraries and can manage them.
+    - In your terminal, navigate to the location where your environment/folder will be stored (use `cd` to change directory/folder location):
         ```
         cd path-to-create-env
         ```